ISO27001, a.k.a. ISO/IEC 27001:2013 for Information security management systems

 All companies are in pursuit of making bigger profit and avoiding losses and financial mismanagement.
 Among other benefits that ISO 27001 brings to the company, this is one of the tools ...

-All companies are in pursuit of making bigger profit and avoiding losses and financial mismanagement.
-Among other benefits that ISO 27001 brings to the company one of the tools that will help companies to enhance their image , expand their market by being qualified to apply for tenders and meet customer and legal requirements.
-Get your business values by knowing your Security Baseline, Data Protection readiness & Regulatory Compliance (e.g. GDPR) and prepare for a seamless paradigm shift without hurting your budget but giving your business the extra miles
+ISO 27001 brings to companies the management framework that helps them enhance the existing management system, professional image, market expansion by being qualified to apply for tenders and meet customer & legal requirements.
+Promote your business values to your clients by being Cyber-Resilient, Data Protection Ready & Regulatory Compliant (e.g. GDPR).
+Prepare for a seamless paradigm shift without hurting your budget but giving your business the extra miles

 - An information security management system (ISMS) is "a systematic approach for establishing, implementing, operating, monitoring, reviewing, maintaining and improving an organisation's information security to achieve business objectives" (ISO/IEC 27000:2014).